We provide an in-depth Princeton Review GRE review below. We breakdown the different options and the features you can expect to find in the course.

 Summary: Use our review of Princeton Review’s GRE course to see if it will be a good fit.
 To see other courses, use our GRE prep course reviews.

-Princeton Review Self-Paced GRE Course
+Princeton Review GRE Options

 Goal setting is a Princeton Review staple.
 Once students sign up and enter the course, they are asked to enter their target scores for each section of the GRE.
 Setting goals is a great way to motivate students to study and complete the practice tests within the course.

 The coursework tab is where students will be completing most of their work.
 This area of the course includes all of the essentials, lessons, and drills.
 The course work tab is broken into 4 different categories:

 With each category, students will find 3 different learning style – essentials, lessons, and drills.
 The essentials will mostly be video lectures explaining key concepts.
 The lessons will be shorter videos reviewing material followed by an interactive question to check your knowledge.
 Drills will

 Each of the above categories covers numerous topics that are relevant to the GRE exam.
 Students can choose which essentials, lessons, and drills they wish to complete – students may be familiar with some concepts already, which they will be able to skip or skim through.